szymon6927/szymonmiks.pl/blog/content/post/04-dependency-injection-with-python/index.md

         self._client = s3_sdk_client # this is injected now!
 ```

 Isn't it better?
-Now it clearly visible what is required for this class to work.
+Now it's clearly visible what is required for this class to work.

 To achieve this we will need some dependency injection library.
-In all of my projects I use kink ([https://github.com/kodemore/kink](https://github.com/kodemore/kink)) - it's a library created by my friend 😉
+In all of my projects I use kink ([https://github.com/kodemore/kink](https://github.com/kodemore/kink)) - it's a library created by my friend :wink:

 In my opinion, it's a very flexible, friendly, and easy-to-use Python library.
 I encourage you to check out the GitHub page.